Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/index.md

 Scrollbar acceleration allows scrolling speed to increase the longer a scrollbar button is held.

+@if (winrt wpf) {

 Each editor view in SyntaxEditor also has four scrollbar tray areas, where custom controls can be inserted via data templates.

+}

 See the [Scrolling](scrolling.md) topic for more information.